tassa-yoniso-manasi-karoto/langkit/README.md

 With the flag `--stt` you can use [Whisper](https://github.com/openai/whisper) (v3-large) on the audio clips corresponding to timecodes of the subtitles to get the transcript of the audio and then, have it replace the translation of the subtitles.

 ### Condensed Audio
-subs2cards will automatically make an audio file containing all the audio snippets of dialog in the audiotrack. <br>
+langkit will automatically make an audio file containing all the audio snippets of dialog in the audiotrack. <br>
 This is meant to be used for passive listening. <br>
 More explanations and context here: https://www.youtube.com/watch?v=QOLTeO-uCYU